 Cori grew up on her family's small grain and livestock operation in Northwest Indiana.
 In 2018, she graduated Summa Cum Laude with a Bachelor's degree in Business Administration & Marketing from Marian University Indianapolis.
 Having shown beef cattle for 12 years at the county, state, and national levels, Cori chose to pursue a career in agriculture.
 Today, she serves as the Marketing Content Creator on the FBi team.
 In her free time, Cori enjoys spending time with family and friends, watching sports, listening to live music, and traveling.

-This article discusses four ways you can ventilate your post frame building to prevent moisture buildup and mold growth.
+This article discusses four ways to ventilate your post-frame building to prevent moisture damage.

 What is Pole Barn Ventilation?

 Pole barn ventilation is the intentional exchange of indoor air without outdoor air.
 The primary reason behind properly ventilating your post-frame building is to prevent condensation (i.e., moisture damage).